kmcooper/MINKWIC2023/README.md

 # MINKWIC2023
 This is a demo code repository for MINK WIC 2023 attendees to use to build their first GitHub repo.
+Sometimes it is easier to grab a template for a repository and use it to build your project instead of starting from scratch.
+This can be your template.

 ## Overview
 This file is called a README, which is why its named README.md.
 It is usually your first stop in any code or software, to understand the objectives and constraints of a code project, how to use it, and other helpful information.
 Here is a great description from [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes):